legobridge/legobridge.github.io/_posts/2025-01-05-evaluating-deceptive-alignment.md

 I believe this has much to do with me reversing the Alignment Polarity (discussed below) without retraining GPT-4o from scratch (with deceptive goals).

+What stands out in both sets of results is this - **the LLM is noticeably more likely to reveal its true goal when it believes it is unmonitored.**

 ---

 # Thoughts